cbillowes/corporate-programmer-oxygen/content/posts/2016-04-28-you-dont-have-to-be-a-number/index.md

 author: "clarice.bouwer"
 category: "tech"
 tags:
-    - personal-brand
+    - Personal Brand
-    - relationships
+    - Relationships
-    - comfort-zone
+    - Comfort Zone
 ---

 > Do you feel like a number?
 Making a name for yourself in the software